ryan-d-graham/ChangePointAnalysis/README.md

 8. **Marketing and Sales**: Consumer behavior analysis, sales data analysis.
 9. **Manufacturing**: Process monitoring, equipment maintenance.
 10. **Social Sciences**: Sociological studies, political science.

+#### Patient Monitoring

+**Goal**: Early detection of changes in patient health status.

+**Implementation**:
+- **Data Collection**: Continuously monitor vital signs such as heart rate, blood pressure, and oxygen levels.
+- **Change Point Detection**: Use Bayesian Blocks to identify significant shifts in these metrics.
+- **Pattern Recognition**: Apply NMF to decompose the data into latent health patterns, distinguishing between normal and abnormal states.

+**Benefits**:
+- **Real-Time Alerts**: Prompt healthcare providers to potential health issues.
+- **Personalized Care**: Tailor interventions based on individual patient data patterns.

+#### Epidemiology

+**Goal**: Understand and control disease spread.

+**Implementation**:
+- **Data Collection**: Gather data on infection rates, recoveries, and fatalities across regions and time.
+- **Change Point Detection**: Use Bayesian Blocks to detect significant changes in disease trends.
+- **Pattern Recognition**: Apply NMF to identify latent factors contributing to the spread, such as demographic or environmental factors.

+**Benefits**:
+- **Timely Interventions**: Inform public health responses to emerging outbreaks.
+- **Policy Making**: Guide resource allocation and preventive measures based on identified patterns.

+### Bayesian Blocks: Parameter p0

+**p0**: The false positive rate, which determines the sensitivity of the algorithm to detecting change points.

+- **Increasing p0**:
+  - **Consequence**: Detects fewer change points.
+  - **Use Case**: Suitable for applications where only significant changes are of interest, reducing the risk of false positives.

+- **Decreasing p0**:
+  - **Consequence**: Detects more change points.
+  - **Use Case**: Suitable for applications requiring high sensitivity to changes, even if it increases the risk of false positives.

+- **Tuning p0**:
+  - Adjust **p0** based on the specific requirements of the application to balance sensitivity and false positive rate.
+  - Experiment with different values of **p0** to find the optimal setting for your dataset.

 ## Usage